 1. Improves the quality of hire

-Referrals are an internal method of fining job candidates, which means means existing employees can refer a candidate for the open position.
+Referrals are an internal method of fining job candidates on job boards, which means means existing employees can refer a candidate for the open position.
 Existing employees know best who the ideal candidate persona is.
 That is why employee referrals improves the quality of hires much better than candidates coming from other sources.

 2. Reduces turnover rate and improves employee retention